f0lg0/ts-extended-cheatsheet/cheatsheet/ts.md

 import { module } from './path/another.js'
 ```

-As long as we don't use a ``webpack`` make sure to add `.js` even if we are devloping in TypeScript or just omit the extension (this can cause some errors depending on you environment).
+As long as we don't use a ``webpack`` make sure to add `.js` even if we are developing in TypeScript or just omit the extension (this can cause some errors depending on you environment).